 7. May help control your appetite

-The high fiber also slows digestion which reduces stomach emptying and promotes the feeling of fullness.
+The high fiber also slows digestion, which reduces stomach emptying and promotes a feeling of fullness.
 This reduces calorie intake and aids weight loss.

 Chickpeas also contain saponins, compounds that lower blood lipids, lower blood glucose response, and lower cancer risks.